QiYuan-Zhang/Introduction-of-Jekyll/README.md

 # Experience

-- Even though in [Github config](https://pages.github.com/versions/), the Ruby version is 2.7.4 which is very old, and can not set up RubyGems.
+- Even in [Github config](https://pages.github.com/versions/), the Ruby version is 2.7.4 which is very old, and can not set up RubyGems.
 But in practice, using the latest version Ruby is still ok.
-- In my own case, even though do not change the 'gem "minima", "~> 2.5"' to 'gem "github-pages", group: :jekyll_plugins'.
+- In my own case, even though do not change the `gem "minima", "~> 2.5"` to `gem "github-pages", group: :jekyll_plugins`.
 It can still build the pages sucessfully and shows the same as Github.